 Licensed Electricians Assessments

-ESV is working with the assessment venues to enable some limited assessments to be reintroduced in the near future.
-Future Energy Skills tentatively plans to reopen to candidates for a limited number of assessments from Monday 27th April.
+ESV is working with the assessment venues to enable some limited assessments to be carried out.
+Future Energy Skills is open to candidates and some RTOs have also resumed limited assessment services.
 Special conditions will apply to these assessments, and requirements must be strictly adhered to for the safety of the candidates and assessment venue staff.
-Please contact Future Energy Skills or your local RTO assessment venue for further information at www.futureenergyskills.com.au.
+Please contact Future Energy Skills or your local RTO assessment venue for further information.
 Candidates may be prioritised in order to meet regulatory requirements.

 Certificates of Electrical Safety auditing